rameerez/multirail/README.md

 # Pre-requisites

-To have an already working Rails app, ready to deploy, and using the same Ruby version as your server.
+You need an already working Rails app, ready to deploy, and using the same Ruby version as your server.

-To have a production target Linux server you can `ssh` into, with the following stuff installed: `ruby`, `rvm`, `bundler`, `certbot`, `nginx`, `psql`, `git` (the recommended option is to spin up a [Rails DigitalOcean droplet](https://m.do.co/c/b6d95cc978e4) that has all this already installed).
+You need a target production Linux server you can `ssh` into, with the following stuff installed: `ruby`, `rvm`, `bundler`, `certbot`, `nginx`, `psql`, `git` (the recommended option is to spin up a [Rails DigitalOcean droplet](https://m.do.co/c/b6d95cc978e4) that has all this already installed).
 If you're using private Git repos, make sure your server has access to those via ssh (how-to in the following setup instructions).

 ## Pre-requisites quick setup